AdobeDocs/experience-manager-cloud-service.en/help/compliance/data-privacy-and-protection-readiness/aem-readiness.md

 * The instances, and applications that run on them, are owned and operated by the customer.

-  * This ownership effectively means that the customer manages the regulatory roles, including Business Entities and Service Provider, Data Controller, and Data Processor, among others.
+  * Ownership effectively means that the customer manages the regulatory roles, including Business Entities and Service Provider, Data Controller, and Data Processor, among others.

   * The Adobe Experience Platform Privacy Service is not part of the workflow for AEM, as illustrated in the diagram below.